wolfman0719/FAQDEMO/FAQ/react/faqpc/react-setup.md

   npm run eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd faqpc
-  npm start